DiseaseTranscriptomicsLab/betAS/README.md

 ## Installation

-You can install the development version of betAS from [GitHub](https://github.com/) with:
+You can install the main version of betAS from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")